SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 ## Under construction
 We are currently doing a complete rework of this driver in Python.
-A _beta_ release is planned for end of May '25.
+A feature-complete release is planned for end of October '25.

 ## Build and install
 In a new terminal, source your global ROS2 environment, e.g.